Keith Allen -- 2011 Winner of the Arnie Stewart Award

 -

-Mike Meyers, Barrie Literacy Council (Runners-up: Randy Tomlinson, The Literacy Group of Waterloo Region; Keith Allen, North Bay Literacy Council; Jurgen Saunders, The Literacy Group of Waterloo Region; Vera Dobson, Essential Skills Upgrading, Waterloo Region District School Board)
+Mike Miron, Barrie Literacy Council (Runners-up: Randy Tomlinson, The Literacy Group of Waterloo Region; Keith Allen, North Bay Literacy Council; Jurgen Saunders, The Literacy Group of Waterloo Region; Vera Dobson, Essential Skills Upgrading, Waterloo Region District School Board)

 - Mike Chamberlain, Literacy Council York-Simcoe (Runners-Up: Marg Fogarty, Grand Erie DSB, Brantford; Barbara Johnson, Open Door Centre, Waterloo)